Halithor/wc3-map17-boss-arena/README.md

 - Teamwork - physically working on someone else's entry - is not allowed.
   - Feedback isn't considered teamwork and is welcome.
 - Judges may not participate.

+### Credit Due

+This repository is based on the wc3-ts-template.
+Setup guide and information on the [wiki](https://github.com/triggerhappy187/wc3-ts-template/wiki).
+This template **does not provide any gameplay content**, it only provides a build system for typescript.